Yooooomi/your_spotify/README.md

 # Your Spotify

-Your Spotify is a self-hosted application that tracks what you listen and offers you a dashboard to explore statistics about it !
+Your Spotify is a self-hosted application that tracks what you listen and offers you a dashboard to explore statistics about it!
-It's composed of a web server which polls the Spotify API every now and then and a web application on which you can explore your statistics
+It's composed of a web server which polls the Spotify API every now and then and a web application on which you can explore your statistics.

 # Prerequisites